razianmm/ArtOnTapShareable/README.md

 Welcome to my app!

-I am a junior-level iOS developer, and this project is meant to showcase some of the skills I’ve learnt since embarking on this career path.
+I am an iOS developer, and this project is meant to showcase some of the skills I’ve learnt since embarking on this career path.
 I hope to contribute these to any future project of which I am a part, and of course to continue learning new skills and best practices along the way.

 About the app: